 Dunkin' Donuts is an attractive net lease asset for many investors.
-Their locations are usually well located in shopping centers, mini-malls, etc. and are easily accessible by their customers.
-Dunkin' Donuts parcels tend to be smaller but they are also very reusable due to their high-profile locations.
+Their locations are usually located in shopping centers, mini-malls, etc. and are easily accessible by their customers.
+Dunkin' Donuts parcels tend to be small but they are also very reusable due to their high-profile locations.
 The smaller parcel size also means Dunkin' Donuts net leases typically pay lower rent, which leads to lower price points.
 Since Dunkin' Donuts deals with perishable items they do not face the same danger many brick & mortar retailers face from online commerce.
 Dunkin' Donuts net lease properties usually include rental increases in their leases making them a popular choice for net lease investors.

 In 1950 Bill Rosenberg opened the first Dunkin' Donuts restaurant in Quincy, Mass., with the goal to "make and serve the freshest, most delicious coffee and donuts quickly and courteously in modern, well-merchandised stores."
 Rosenberg licensed the first of many franchises in 1955.

 Dunkin' Donuts is the world's leading baked goods and coffee chain, serving more than 3 million customers per day.
 Dunkin' Donuts is still using the original proprietary coffee blend recipe established by its founder.
 Dunkin' Donuts sells 52 varieties of donuts and more than a dozen coffee beverages as well as an array of bagels, breakfast sandwiches and other baked goods.

 Dunkin’ Donuts operates more than 11,300 locations.
 In the US, they cover 41 states.

 Dunkin' Donuts has earned the No. 1 ranking for customer loyalty in the coffee category by Brand Keys for thirteen years running.